 Measure the dry ingredients into a large bowl and then use a whisk to blend them well and remove any lumps or clumps of flour.
 In the biscuit baking world, lumps and clumps of flour are not your friend.

-Next, (and with thanks to my friend Chef Matthew Krenz for this biscuit baking tip) use a box grater to grate the cold butter in the bowl with the flour.
-Lots of biscuit recipes just say to cut the butter into small pieces and then work it into the flour until the mix resembles coarse cornmeal, but in doing this you run the risk of warming up the butter too much.
-One of the reasons the biscuits rise so beautifully is from the steam released from the cold butter in the batter.
+But in doing it this way, you run the risk of overmixing and warming up the butter.
+One of the reasons biscuits rise, is from the steam released from the cold butter in the batter.
 In the biscuit baking world, warm butter or fat is not your friend.

 Heidi’s Biscuit Baking Tips and Tricks

 Important to note here that you may use any type of high quality fat in your biscuits – local leaf lard from your favorite pork producer or local beef tallow from your favorite cattle rancher work equally well.
 As does your favorite high quality olive oil.
-I like using the rich, golden Kores Estate ultra premium extra virgin olive oil from the Olive Crate or any of the ultra Premium extra virgin olive oils at Pour Olive.
+I like using the rich, golden Kores Estate ultra premium extra virgin olive oil from the Olive Crate.
 Pour the olive oil into a shallow plastic container and chill until it is firm – really firm – in a solid mass.
 Grate into the biscuit dough as you would the butter.

 Next, add the Clemson Blue Cheese.
 You may buy this already in crumbles or you can crumble it yourself.
 The key is to chill it down before you add it to the batter.
 In the biscuit baking world, cheese is always your friend.